Menu

 The Federation of BC Writers invites you to participate in our newest programming initiative: Book Club for Writers!
 This online book club for writers offers an opportunity to read and discuss books related to the craft of writing.
 Book Club events are 75 minutes long and feature a combination of small group discussion using breakout rooms, large group discussion in the main room, as well as an opportunity to hear the author, contributor, editor, or special guest’s insights and ask questions.

-Our July 2025 pick is In | Appropriate: Interviews with Canadian authors on the writing of difference.
-We are thrilled that Kim Davids Mandar (editor) and Chelene Knight (interviewed in the collection) will join us to share their insights.
+Our September 2025 pick is Self Publishing in Canada: A Complete Guide to Designing, Printing, and Selling Your Book.
+We are thrilled to have the author, Suzanne Anderson, join us!
 Register here (bcwriters.ca/events-for-writers) to receive the event link, discussion questions, and reminders.
 Purchase the book, review the discussion questions, and when it's time for the event, click on the link to join the live Zoom event.
 We look forward to seeing you there!

 BOOK BLURB: